-Imagine how unhealthy we, as people, have become just from filling our heads with the “news” and every terrible thing that happens across the planet every moment (even though we aren’t really going to do much about it)!
+How unhealthy have we, as people, become just from filling our heads with the “news” and every terrible thing that happens across the planet every moment (even though we aren’t really going to do much about it)?
 Oh No!
 There’s genocide in Africa!
 Oh God!
 Thousands have died in a flood in Asia!
 I can’t believe it!
 There are riots going on in South America!
 There’s famine in Ethopia!
 Yikes!
 A train derailed in the US!
 We could literally (and we do) go on forever and ever.
 But, Friends, there is only so much a person can or should take into their mind and their heart!
 We must guard our attention.

 What we give attention to grows!
 “Energy flows where attention goes.”
 This is vital to comprehend if we desire growth in our lives.
 Think of some childhood movie stars.
 What typically happens to them as the years pass?
 They Had everything.
 They Had money, houses, cars, growing power, and FAME.
 They Had our ATTENTION and it was too much for them!

 Examine what goes on on social media for a moment.
 It is often less about connecting with loved ones and friends now-a-days and has become more about announcing what you are doing or how you look with duck lips to the world.
-We have been conditioned by Facebook “likes” just like Pavlov would condition us.
+We have been conditioned by Facebook “likes” identically like Pavlov would condition us.
 We want to put out the image of fine vacations and cultivate our own little fame to gain more and more Attention!
-(Please understand me – I’m not judging you just telling it like it is – we do the same thing on our Facebook business page – we seek attention.
+(Please understand me – I’m not judging you just telling it like it is – we do the same thing on our Facebook business page – we seek attention in hopes of sales)

 Attention given to your pup or dog can make or break the dog’s future behavior and relationship with you!
 Too much attention given to your new rescue dog paves the way to destruction and chaos!
 The mother and father dog give way, way, way, way, way, LESS attention to their growing pups than almost any modern human would give their dog.
-The parent dogs do Not fawn all over them.
+The parent dogs do Not fawn all over the pups.
 They can be observed readily turning their faces and eye contact away from the pups and walking away!

 Use reverse psychology for better success instead of constant attention!
 This can and does work wonders with any dog or pup!